-Last week Sury made a video and uploaded it on YouTube and while waiting for it to process, I was browsing my favorite playlists – when I came across this sweet video.
-Take a look!
+Last week our favorite DIY project was Sury making a video and uploading it on YouTube and while waiting for it to process, I was browsing my favorite playlists and I came across an interesting video.

 I love scrapbooks.
 I have a few of my own and believe it or not – I used to diligently maintain them for the film stars and other celebs I admired, much to the amusement of my folks.
 When I worked in advertising, I used to love our “Guard Book” a scrapbook of our press campaigns.

-As a shutterbug and as the happy owner of a good digital camera, it is so much easier to play with my DIY projects these days.
-Still, nothing beats the charm of a physical larger than life-sized book that one can fill, with family.
+As a shutterbug and as the happy owner of a good digital camera, it is so much easier to play with my favorite DIY projects these days.
+Still, nothing beats the charm of a physical larger-than-life-sized book that one can fill, with family.

 It got me thinking – visualization is such a powerful motivator to get closer to what we wish for.